Interview with Daniel Theis of the Boston Celtics: Houston? “I was made a scapegoat for that”

 Mr. Theis, first of all, congratulations on second place!
 Just a few months ago, Boston was considered a disappointment, but no team in the east has been better over the past few months.
 Why is it that it works so well now?

 Daniel Theis: Thanks.
 The team was already very good when I traded here, the run had already started.
 Automatisms were found and developed and everyone understood that one should not fall back into old habits.
-It just clicked after the mixed start to the season.
+It just clicked following the mixed start to the season.
 When you start playing so successfully and win a series of games, you don’t want to stop.

 It was certainly not foreseeable for you that you would suddenly be at the top.
-Her season started in Houston, where from the start it wasn’t about winning.
+Her season started in Houston, where from the start it wasn’t regarding winning.
 Do you appreciate this situation in Boston all the more now?

 Theis: In any case.
 I’ve always felt comfortable here in Boston, but you get a different perspective when you’ve been in a situation where that’s not the case.
-I knew when I signed in Houston that it was about a rebuild, but it wasn’t nice how things were going there.
+I knew when I signed in Houston that it was regarding a rebuild, but it wasn’t nice how things were going there.

-What bothered you about the Rockets?
+What bothered you regarding the Rockets?

 Theis: At the beginning of the season we lost 16 games in a row.
 I was made a scapegoat for that.
 I lost my spot as a starter and only got used occasionally like I was the main culprit.
 I tried to stay professional and help the younger players, that should be part of my role anyway, but I hadn’t imagined it that way.
 It wasn’t by accident that I signed for four years.